honestbleeps/Reddit-Enhancement-Suite/README.md

 2. I ask that you please do not distribute your own binaries of RES (e.g. with bugfixes, etc).
 The version numbers in RES are important references for tech support so that we can replicate bugs that users report using the same version they are, and when you distribute your own - you run the risk of polluting/confusing that.
 In addition, if a user overwrites his/her extension with your distributed copy, it may not properly retain their RES settings/data depending on the developer ID used, etc.

 I can't stop you from doing any of this.
-I'm just asking out of courtesy because I already spend a great deal of time providing tech support and chasing down bugs, and it's much harder when people think I'm the support guy for a separate branch of code.
+I'm just asking out of courtesy because I already spent a great deal of time providing tech support and chasing down bugs, and it's much harder when people think I'm the support guy for a separate branch of code.

 Thanks!